-Maintenance of a 3.00 GPA is the minimum academic requirement for good standing in the program.
+Maintenance of a 3.0 GPA is the minimum academic requirement for good standing in the program.
 Any student who does not meet this requirement will be placed on academic probation for a period of one semester.
 Failure to meet the requirement at the end of the probationary period will result in dismissal of the student from the graduate program.
 A student dismissed from the program will not be re-admitted.
-Students admitted conditionally must have a 3.00 GPA at the end of the first semester.
+Students admitted conditionally must have a 3.0 GPA at the end of the first semester.
+Failure to meet this requirement at the end of the first semester.
 Failure to meet this requirement at the end of the first semester will result in dismissal of the student from the graduate program.
 An "I" grade may be given to a student at the discretion of an instructor if a student misses a final examination or has not completed the required course work because of reasons accepted by the instructor.
 This "I" grade must be removed no later than one semester after it is given.
 An "I" or "IP" grade will not be awarded to any student who is admitted conditionally.
 All students are required to successfully complete the core courses in addition to the required courses for their chosen concentration.

 Curriculum Pattern indicate the core courses and the competencies each course address.
 Failure to complete the required hours and maintain the above grade point average will result in a one semester probationary period.
-Probation is intended to provide a student whose performance is less than fully satisfactory a period of time to bring his/her performance up to a level consistent with the minimum standards enforced by the Graduate School and/or the program in which the student is enrolled.
+Probation is intended to provide a student whose performance is less than fully satisfactory a period of time to bring his/her performance up to a level consistent with the minimum standards enforced by the program in which the student is enrolled.